-Dexter R. Voisin is the Jack, Joseph and Morton Mandel Dean in Applied Social Sciences at the Jack, Joseph and Morton Mandel School of Applied Social Sciences, Case Western Reserve University.
+Dexter R. Voisin is the Jack, Joseph and Morton Mandel Dean in Applied Social Sciences at the Jack, Joseph and Morton Mandel School of Applied Social Sciences at Case Western Reserve University.

 Voisin began his tenure at the Mandel School in January 2022 after serving for two and a half years as dean of the Factor-Inwentash Faculty of Social Work and the Sandra Rotman Endowed Chair in Social Work at the University of Toronto.
-Before this appointment, he was a professor at the School of Social Service Administration at the University of Chicago for two decades as well as a Faculty Affiliate at the Center for the Study of Race, Culture and Politics and the Center for Health and the Social Sciences.
-At the University of Chicago he was the director of the STI/HIV Intervention Network (SHINE) and co-director of the Chicago Center for HIV Elimination (CCHE).
+Before this appointment, he was a full professor at the School of Social Service Administration at the University of Chicago for two decades, a faculty affiliate at the Center for the Study of Race, Culture and Politics and the Center for Health and the Social Sciences, and the director of the STI/HIV Intervention Network (SHINE) and co-director of the Chicago Center for HIV Elimination (CCHE).

-His research examines how structural, racial violence and interpersonal forms of violence impacts health behaviors and outcomes among minority populations.
+His research examines how structural, racial violence and interpersonal forms of violence impact health behaviors and outcomes among minoritized populations.
 Findings demonstrate the problems of neighborhood and racial violence exposures are correlated with youth mental health problems, school failure, negative peer networks and high rates of HIV-related risk behaviors, which are interconnected outcomes in the lives of adolescents, particularly those who live in low-resourced communities.

 His expertise and research findings have been frequently cited by numerous members of the international and national media, such as Al Jazeera Television, the Associated Press, BBC World News Radio, the Canadian Press, CNN’s Anderson Cooper 360, Global News, the India Times, National Public Radio, News Nation, the Sunday Business Post (an Irish newspaper), the Star Tribune, Svenska Dagbladet (a leading Swedish national daily), The Powers Report, the Toronto Star, the Washington Times, Zacola Public Square, and numerous other news blogs.

-Voisin has more than 30 years post-MSW clinical experience with practiced expertise in the areas of substance abuse, adult psychopathology and adolescent and family therapy.
-He has delivered many keynote speeches and conducted numerous training sessions for health care providers.
+Voisin has more than 30 years of post-MSW clinical experience with practiced expertise in the areas of substance abuse, adult psychopathology, and adolescent and family therapy.
+He has also delivered several keynote speeches and conducted numerous training sessions for health care providers.

-He received his BA in psychology cum laude from St. Andrews College, his MSW (practice) from the University of Michigan, and his PhD (advanced practice) from Columbia University School of Social Work.
+He received a BA in psychology cum laude from St. Andrews College, a MSW (practice) from the University of Michigan, and a MA in philosophy and PhD (advanced practice in social work) from Columbia University.